 October 2020 research: Bone marrow-derived mesenchymal stem cells have the potential to help form meniscus tissue

 In this study a comparison was made: Do bone marrow stem cells taken from the iliac crest (the wing of the pelvis) create meniscus matrices?
-Further, if they do, how do they compare with stem cells taken from meniscus fibrochondrocytes cells (cartilage cells) taken from meniscus tissue removed during a partial meniscectomy of non-osteoarthritic knees.
+Further, if they do, how do they compare with stem cells taken from meniscus fibrochondrocytes cells (cartilage cells) taken from meniscus tissue removed during a partial meniscectomy of non-osteoarthritic knees?
 The general results?
 Bone marrow-derived mesenchymal stem cells from the iliac crest produced better meniscus building block tissue better than meniscus tissue did.
 Explanation and disclaimer.
 In this study, the stem cells taken from the patient were cultured and expanded in a laboratory setting.
 This is not an allowed medical procedure in the United States.
 There are many regulations including the prohibition of expanding and culturing stem cells.
 Typical in our office is the direct bone marrow aspirate injection or bone marrow concentrate injection.
 This involves no culturing of cells.

 Bone marrow aspirate – stem cell therapy and Prolotherapy

 In our office, “Bone marrow aspirate” or stem cell therapy is used in conjunction with dextrose Prolotherapy.
 Prolotherapy is a non-surgical regenerative treatment that can stimulate natural healing repair in the knee.
 The goal of the treatment is to rebuild tissue and provide stability to the knee.
 Stem cell therapy or Stem cell Prolotherapy is the combined use of your own harvested stem cells and dextrose Prolotherapy to treat the entire knee environment.